Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 #### DeepVariant

-Use of neural networks can address these challeneges since they automate the feature extraction process without introduing any human bias, or becoming specialized for types of data or types of variants.
+Use of neural networks can address these challenges since they automate the feature extraction process without introducing any human bias, or becoming specialized for types of data or types of variants.
 Instead of making new filters, we just need to retrain the model on new data.

 #### Background check - Pileup and VCF files

 Since in Variant calling we want to analyze different reads at each position, wouldn't it be easier to kind of take the transpose of a BAM file which gives aligned reads info read-wise across positions, and have the information instead position-wise across the reads?
 A Pileup file does exactly that.
-While it can be easily generated using SAMtools, GATK etc, most Variant callers take BAM file as input and perform the conversion to Pileup for you by default.
+While it can be easily generated using SAMtools, GATK etc., most Variant callers take BAM file as input and perform the conversion to Pileup for you by default.
 Table 1 shows an example of a section of a Pileup file.

 ###### Table 1 - Example section of a Pileup file, based on the the information on Pileup format given by SAMtools [(18)](#References)